obouaziz/FastPseudo/README.md

 ![](Image/pseudoObs.png)

+The two above plots correspond to non-censored observations while the two below plots correspond to censored observations.
 We now simulate right-censored data from a Cox model with Weibull baseline.
 There is only one covariate whose effect is equal to -0.69315.
 We compute the pseudo-values at 10 different time points and we implement generalised estimating equations using the